JoDehli/PyLoxone/README.md

 ## Physical Air hardware (fork preview)

-This fork can additionally discover physical Loxone Air devices through the local Miniserver endpoints `/data/status`, `/jdev/sps/enumdev`, `/jdev/sps/enumin` and `/jdev/sps/enumout`.
+This fork can additionally discover Loxone Window Handle Air devices through the local Miniserver endpoints `/data/status`, `/jdev/sps/enumdev`, `/jdev/sps/enumin` and `/jdev/sps/enumout`.

-Every discovered Air device is represented in Home Assistant using its stable Loxone serial number.
-Hardware diagnostics include connectivity, firmware, radio quality, last reception, battery data where available, and system temperature where the device exposes it.
+Every discovered window handle is represented in Home Assistant using its stable Loxone serial number.
+Hardware diagnostics include connectivity, firmware, radio quality, last reception and battery data.
+Other Air hardware is deliberately left to the normal PyLoxone UI-control integration.

 ### Hardware-to-UI assignment

-Each Air device has an **Assigned UI element** dropdown containing the controls from `LoxAPP3.json`.
-Window Handle Air devices additionally have separate **Position assignment** and **Vibration assignment** dropdowns.
+Each window handle has separate **Position assignment** and **Vibration assignment** dropdowns containing compatible controls from `LoxAPP3.json`.

 Assignments are stored by physical serial number and Loxone control UUID, so renaming a device or control does not break the relationship.
 Window-handle